 - Lightly flour a pastry board, marble counter, or kitchen

 counter.
-Divide the pastry into thirds.
+Divide the pastry in half.
 Pat each piece of pastry into a flat round.

 - Lightly flour the rolling pin.
-Using the smaller piece, roll pastry in one direction only, turning pastry continually to prevent it from sticking to the surface.
+Roll pastry in one direction only, turning pastry continually to prevent it from sticking to the surface.
 Place in pie pan.

 - Preheat oven to 350 degrees.

 - Melt 3TBL butter in a frying pan.
 Add apples and cook 3 -4 minutes.